Should you consider a bookkeeping career?

 Many small businesses had a dilemma about completing their BAS: they were too small to employ a full-time or part-time bookkeeper, but professional accountants were too expensive to hire for preparing BAS.
 To address this, they looked for bookkeepers that they can employ on short-term contracts and at reasonable rates.

-Eventually, the gap was filled, and over time, more people got drawn into the new practice.
-They enrolled in bookkeeping courses, got their qualifications, and registered as BAS agents, so they can get paid for providing BAS services.
+Eventually, the gap was filled, and more people got drawn into the new practice over time.
+They enrolled in bookkeeping courses, got their qualifications, and registered as BAS agents to get paid for providing BAS services.
 After all, contract bookkeeping comes with great benefits.

 For one, contract bookkeepers typically run their own small businesses remotely from their workstations at home or a shared office.
-This alone made it an ideal career option for stay-at-home parents, for young people who want flexibility in their work, and for those who find working for someone else too restrictive, among others.
+This alone made it an ideal career option for stay-at-home parents, for young people who want flexibility in their work, and for those who find working for someone else too restrictive.

 Is it worth it?

-Ideally, the accounting software should be cloud-based, which means it’s accessed online.
-Then all of you will be able to share access to the financial data for your business.
-You can do it remotely and securely – from anywhere.
+Accounting software should ideally be cloud-based, which means it can be accessed anywhere.
+Then you’ll all be able to share access to your company’s financial data.
+You may do it safely and remotely from any location.

-Once you’ve narrowed down a short-list of bookkeepers, you can:
+Once you’ve reduced down a small list of bookkeepers, you can:

-- contact their referees and talk to them
+- Contact their referees and speak with them.